-Subsequently, B\"{o}gelein, Duzaar, and Gianazza generalized these results to cover more general nonlinear diffusion problems; see \cite{BDG13} for \(m>1\) and \cite{BDG15} for \((1-\tfrac{2}{d})_+ < m < 1\).
-Moreover, there are some boundedness and continuity results for solutions via parabolic Riesz potentials in \cite{BDG13,BDG14,LS13,Stu15} for \(m>1\), and in \cite{BDG15,BDG16} for \((1-\tfrac{2}{d})_+ < m < 1\).
+Later, B\"ogelein, Duzaar, and Gianazza extended these results to more general nonlinear diffusion problems; see \cite{BDG13} for the degenerate case \(m>1\), and \cite{BDG15} for the singular case \( \left(1-\frac{2}{d}\right)_+<m<1. \) Further boundedness and continuity results via parabolic Riesz potentials can be found in \cite{BDG13,BDG14,LS13,Stu15} for \(m>1\), and in \cite{BDG15,BDG16} for \( \left(1-\frac{2}{d}\right)_+<m<1. \)

-One of the main difficulties arises from the presence of drift terms.
-In contrast to the measure-only case, the usual comparison arguments (e.g., super- and sub-solution methods, or the maximum principle) are no longer available, thereby imposing additional constraints on the exponent \(m\) in \eqref{PME}, see Theorem~\ref{T:PME}.
-Nevertheless, when \(V\) is divergence-free, we emphasize that these restrictions on \(V\) are relaxed and the constraint on \(m\) is removed, see Theorem~\ref{T:divfree}.
-A more precise statement of our main results will be given in Section~\ref{S: Main}.
-Our results can be applied to a simplified model of the Keller-Segel-fluid equations of nonlinear diffusion with a measure-valued external force, whereby we construct weak solutions satisfying a global energy inequality, see Section~\ref{S:Application}.